 - Make the peanut butter frosting: In a large bowl and using an electric mixer, beat butter with peanut butter until fluffy.
 Gradually add powdered sugar, starting with 1 cup at a time.
 Mix thoroughly before adding more.
 Add the vanilla and beat on medium speed for a few minutes until the frosting is fluffy and light.

-- To assemble the cake, place one layer (flat side down) on a cake board or serving plate.
+- Assembly:Place one cake layer (flat side down) on a cake board or serving plate.
 Spread about 1/3 of the frosting (or a bit more) evenly over the top.
 Cover with the second layer, this time flat side up.
 Spread 1/3 of the frosting on top and the sides.
 Put the rest of the frosting in a piping bag.
 Chill cake and the bag with frosting for 15-30 minutes.

-Sweet cocoa powder is the kind you buy to make hot cocoa at home.
-Think Nesquik, Ghirardelli, Godiva, etc. It is a complete opposite of the unsweetened cocoa powder you’re also using to make the cake.
+- Sweet cocoa powder is the kind you buy to make hot cocoa at home.
+Think Nesquik, Ghirardelli, Godiva, etc. It is a complete opposite of the unsweetened cocoa powder you're also using to make the cake.
+Make sure you have both and use as instructed.

-This is a very rich and filling cake.
-One cake can comfortably serve 8-10 people, even more if you slice it thinly.
+- This is a very rich and filling cake.
 For thin, sharp slices it is best if you cut the cake when it’s cold, straight out of the refrigerator.
 Then allow the slices to rest at room temperature for at least 20-30 minutes (depends on your indoor temperature) before serving.